CS639-Data-Management-for-Data-Science/f24/p2/README.md

 * Your results must include the month `Month`, corresponding month's total sales `MonthlySales`, and corresponding month's moving average sales `MovingAverageSales`.
 * Your results should be ordered by ascending order of the months.

+## Running the Autograder:
+Download `autograder.py` and `answers.zip`, ideally in the same dir as your solution notebook.

+Then run:
+> python3 autograder.py

+If your notebook is not named p2.ipynb, you can run:
+> python3 autograder.py -nb `<YOUR-NOTEBOOK-NAME>`

 ## Submission

 This section will be updated by Monday, Sept 23rd.
-Autograder will be made available by this weekend.